dgroomes/react-playground/README.md

   would free up this playground to focus on features of React itself (a much better fit).
 * [ ] Consider bringing back the core content of `flat-ui` but use React Table or a viable/idiomatic alternative, if it would make a useful reference.
-* [ ] IN PROGRESS "Synchronizing with an external system".
+* [ ] HOLD (Partially implemented but I'm holding off until I finish a TanStack Query example subproject) "Synchronizing with an external system".
 These are the words React uses describe the purpose of the `useEffect` hook.
   I already have an example I like of the `useEffect` hook, but it's in terms of misunderstanding the dependencies array and I want an example that's a little different.
 I'm struggling with the prototypical problem where, because I'm using `<React.StrictMode>`, and a `fetch` request, I'm getting two calls which is just wrong.
 What's the right way to do this?